What Is Demand-Dial Routing?

-Port.
 A port is a logical or physical communications channel that can support a single PPP connection.
 Physical ports are based on equipment installed in the calling router.
-Virtual private network (VPN) ports are logical ports.
+VPN ports are logical ports.

 Calling router components

-In addition to RRAS and a port, the calling router contains the following components:
+In addition to Routing and Remote Access and a port, the calling router contains the following components:

 Answering router components

-In addition to RRAS and a port, the answering router contains the following components:
+In addition to Routing and Remote Access and a port, the answering router contains the following components:

-User account.
 To authenticate the calling router, the credentials of the calling router must be verified by the properties of a corresponding user account.
-A user account for the calling router must be either locally present or available through Windows security.
+A user account for the calling router must be either locally present or available through Windows Server 2008 security.
 If the answering router is configured for RADIUS authentication, then the RADIUS server must have access to the user account of the calling router.